BrianKoester/HackerNews-Scraper/README.md

-Working on creating a CSV file from scrapping the Hacker News site.
+Working on creating a CSV file from scrapping the Hacker News website.
-CSV file will contain the article and associated url
+CSV file will contain the article and associated url.